-We made one-time upfront payments of \$50,000 in connection with the initial execution of the agreement and \$30,000 in connection with executing the amendment.
+We made one-time upfront payments of \$50,000 in connection with the initial execution of the agreement and \$13,000 in connection with executing the amendment.
 We also granted to Stanford 213,333 shares of our non-voting common stock, representing at least 2% of our capitalization.
 We are also required to pay Stanford annual license maintenance fees in the mid-five figures.
-We further agreed to make cumulative one-time milestone payments of \$80,000 at issuance of the first licensed patent included in the original 2015 agreement, at issuance of the first licensed additional patent included in the 2016 amendment to the agreement, and upon the sale of more than \$500,000 of Stanford Licensed Products in a calendar year.
+We further agreed to make one-time milestone payments (i) at issuance of the first licensed patent included in the original 2015 agreement, (ii) at issuance of the first licensed additional patent included in the 2016 amendment to the agreement, (iii) at the issuance of the first licensed additional patent included in the 2021 amendment to the agreement, (iv) upon the first sale of a Stanford Licensed Product covered by the additional licensed patents included in the 2021 amendment to the agreement and (v) upon the sale of more than \$500,000 of Stanford Licensed Products in a calendar year.
+The aggregate amount of these milestone payments is \$120,000.
+We also agreed to make a payment of \$10,000 as an execution fee for the 2021 amendment to the agreement.
 We are also obligated to pay Stanford a low single-digit percentage royalty on net sales of Stanford Licensed Products and a portion of any of our sublicensing income.